osagie8/configure-ad/README.md

 ![alt text](/MyScreenshots/SCR-20241117-druz.png)

-- You will know that you have succesfully ssh into the linux when the
+- You will know that you have succesfully ssh into the linux when the CLI shows the linux machine.

 ![alt text](/MyScreenshots/SCR-20241117-dsgc.png)

 ![alt text](/MyScreenshots/SCR-20241117-dshp.png)

+- To end the lab firt exit out of the ssh.
+Then navigate to our Azure Portal > Virtual machines> and select Stop on both machines to save resources.

 ![alt text](/MyScreenshots/SCR-20241117-dska.png)